ADJECTIVE DEFINITION AND EXERCISES:

 Exercise: Adjective Forming

-Instructions: Form adjectives from nouns adding suffixes:
+Instructions: Form adjectives from nouns by adding suffixes:

 1. A child ran happily in the park.